LLM-TabLogic: Preserving Inter-Column Logical Relationships in Synthetic Tabular Data via Prompt-Guided Latent Diffusion: Related Work

+The discriminator \( D \) in Eq. \ref{eq:discrimiator} is trained to distinguish between real data \( \mathbf{x} \) and synthetic data \( G(\mathbf{z}) \), where \( \mathbf{z} \) is drawn from a noise distribution \( p_z \).
+This process focuses on optimizing the decision boundary between real and fake samples, capturing global patterns and correlations.
+However, it does not explicitly model discrete logical relationships, such as conditional dependencies (e.g., "if city = London, then country = UK").
+These logical relationships require higher-level semantic understanding, which the discriminator, by focusing on broader correlations, cannot guarantee in the generated data.
 Inspired by the remarkable success of diffusion models in in image \citep{ho2020denoising} and audio generation \citep{huang2023make}, diffusion model-based methods have been proposed for tabular data generation, such as TabDDPM \citep{kotelnikov2023tabddpm} and TabSyn \citep{zhang2023mixed}.
 Unlike TVAE and CTGAN, which rely on adversarial training and may struggle with issues like mode collapse or imbalanced data, diffusion model-based methods use a gradual denoising process, ensuring smoother and more stable learning of the tabular data distribution.
-These methods have shown to outperform TVAE and CTGAN in terms of better preserving inter-column relationships.
-However, the denoising process, an essential component of diffusion-model-based methods, is less effective for tabular data due to its heterogeneity, unlike image data, which is a more uniform in nature \citep{xu2019modeling}.
-Thus, diffusion models, with their isotropic noise structure, also struggles to effectively capture the logical relationships among columns \citep{long2025evaluating}.
+In the backward process (Equation~\ref{eq:diffusion_sample}), the transition from the original data $\mathbf{x}_0$ to the noisy data $\mathbf{x}_t$ is modeled as: